invenia/blog/_posts/JuliaLangFeatures.md

 and also the very interesting (but less common) use of traits on functions.
 The latter of which is an emergent feature of functions being instances of singleton types.

-There are lots of other cool features that are similarly emergent, which not discussed in this post.
+There are lots of other cool features that are similarly emergent, which are not discussed in this post.
 Including, for example, that creating a vector using `Int[]` is actually just an overload of `getindex`, and that constructors are just overloads of `(::Type{<:T}()`.